Which place is cheaper, Venice or Athens?

 In July, Athens usually receives less rain than Venice.
 Athens gets 6 mm (0.2 in) of rain, while Venice receives 61 mm (2.4 in) of rain each month for the summer.

 Both Venice and Athens during the autumn are popular places to visit.
 Many visitors come to Athens in the autumn for the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Also, most visitors come to Venice for the shopping scene and the natural beauty of the area during these months.

 In the autumn, Athens is a little warmer than Venice.
-Typically, the autumn temperatures in Athens in October are around 19°C (67°F), and Venice is about 14°C (57°F).
+Typically, the autumn temperatures in Athens in October average around 19°C (67°F), and Venice averages at about 14°C (57°F).